CristianSolervicens/SQLCrypt/README.md

 ### **Comments:**

-I started this project many years ago with Vb 6.0 with C dll's, then I ported it to C# with Rich Text as the Editor, the past year I add to it the Scintilla Control, and I fall in love again with the project !!!.
+I started this project many years ago with Vb 6.0 and some dll's written in "C", then I ported it to C# with Rich Text as the Editor, the past year I add to it the Scintilla Control, and I fall in love again with the project !!!.

 [Scintilla.NET](https://github.com/desjarlais/Scintilla.NET) from jacobslusser and now "Desjarlais", a great project.